 Monday - Thursdays: 9:00-3:00 p.m. and Friday 9:00-12:00 noon

 Several educational programs are offered at the Rockport Senior Center.
-Programs topics have included elder law, fall and fire prevention, scam prevention, prescription information, nutrition information, health information, benefit information, arts & crafts, and many more.
+Programs topics have included elder law, fall and fire prevention, scam prevention, prescription information, nutrition information, health information, benefit information, arts & crafts, computer, and many more.

 SeniorCare provides meals for the home bound for those 60 years of age and over.
 If you need Meals on Wheels, you may call SeniorCare at 978-281-1750 and ask for their Nutrition Department.